Broad Form Insurance is Drivers License Insurance [FAQ]

 If you want to protect your passengers and yourself, Uninsured Motorist and Personal Injury Protection (PIP) Medical can also be added to a broadform policy (just like a regular policy).

 Do You Need To Have Auto Insurance To Drive A Car?

 Washington state, like most states, requires a driver to carry a minimum amount of liability coverage in order to protect others on the road.
 So, yes, you need to be insured to drive.
 If you are borrowing a car, the owner’s policy may cover you.
 Then again, it may not.
 It is probably best to have your own policy and a broadform policy gives you peace of mind, knowing you are covered no matter whose car you happen to be driving.

 A Broad Form policy does have some limitations which need to be considered:

 - You are not covered if someone else drives your vehicle.
-Your broadform insurance policy will not cover any damages they do even if you, the vehicle owner, are held responsible for the damages.
+Your broadform policy will not cover any damages they do even if you, as the owner of the vehicle, are held responsible for the damages.